paulbrodner/paulbrodner.github.io/_posts/2017-12-13-defining-my-blog-with-github-pages.md

 ![Search Capabilities](/images/posts/search-capabilities.png)
 I'm defining a new "search.html" page that will contain the search code and one search.json that will automatically generate in JSON format the entire condent of this blog.
 Thanks to [Simple-Jekyll-Search](https://github.com/christian-fei/Simple-Jekyll-Search)

-Search is available on the top right corner - needs some improvements in terms of responsiveness.
+Search is available on the top right corner - needs some improvements in terms of responsiveness, but I'm happy with it for now.